 Because of all the connections involved, you should have a computer support strategy in place at this stage.
 Form a plan with your I.T. provider to review all the equipment and software you’ll need.

 In the weeks after you wrap your onboarding, your onboarding specialist should anticipate feedback.
 Schedule a check-in to discuss your new hires’ concerns.
 This step will be a constant avenue of improvement as you expand your workforce.

 You could also consider using leaderboards to promote learner engagement.
 For example, you could reward your employees’ training efforts with milestones or certificates.
 Employees who graduate from your onboarding program should leave feeling informed and poised for success.

 Connect with Cinch I.T. on Facebook, Twitter, LinkedIn, and Instagram with the hashtag #cinchit.

 About Cinch I.T.

-Since 2004, Cinch I.T. has been providing customer-focused I.T. support for businesses of all sizes.
+Since 2004, Cinch I.T. has been providing customer-focused I.T. services for businesses of all sizes.
 Every element of our computer support offers the fastest and friendliest service in the industry.
-Cinch is one of the nation’s fastest-growing I.T. support franchises with 7 locations and counting.
+Cinch is one of the nation’s fastest-growing I.T. service franchises with 7 locations and counting.
 To learn more, visit cinchit.com.
 For more information about I.T. franchise opportunities, visit cinchfranchise.com.